BlackBull Markets vs Plus500: Which One Is Best?

 Overall

-- BlackBull Markets has a $o minimum deposit for its ECN accounts.
+- BlackBull has a zero minimum deposit requirement and for plus500 is $500

 1. Lowest Spreads And Fees – BlackBull Markets